victorciao/roundup/README.md

 To get to the actual business logic of the application quickly and not have to create the toolchain from scratch, I bootstrapped it with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-This was also the first time I worked with Redux Toolkit and the new paradigm for creating store slices, updating and accessing state, and using side effects.
+This is the first time I've worked with Redux Toolkit and the new paradigm for creating store slices, updating and accessing state, and using side effects.

 To run the app without downloading it and installing its dependencies, open _____ to view it in your browser.